Fabiopf02/dbk/README.md

 - For Google Drive: [rclone Google Drive documentation](https://rclone.org/drive/)
 - For S3 (Amazon or compatible): [rclone S3 documentation](https://rclone.org/s3/)

-> **After generating your `rclone.conf`:** Keep your `rclone.conf` file in the same directory where you run your `docker run` or `docker compose` commands.
-This makes it easier to mount the file as a volume in your container, as shown in the usage examples below.
-The same file will be used in the next steps to enable backup to cloud providers.
+> **After generating your `rclone.conf`:** Place the `rclone.conf` file inside a directory named `rclone` (for example, `./rclone/rclone.conf`).
+This directory should be in the same location where you run your `docker run` or `docker compose` commands.
+This way, you can mount the entire `rclone` directory as a volume into the container, as shown in the usage examples below.
+The configuration file will be used to enable backup to cloud providers.

 ---